How cryptocurrencies like Bitcoin will also revolutionise the translation business

 A large number of business-oriented apps are also being developed on the Ethereum technology.
 These range from censorship-proof microblogging sites and crowdfunding, to small loans in developing countries, identity protection and even gaming.

-The technology behind Ethereum is particularly exciting as it is experiencing widespread adoption in business and even administrations – the Russian central bank is already launched a pilot project using the Ethereum blockchain.
+The technology behind Ethereum is particularly exciting as it is experiencing widespread adoption in business and even administrations – the Russian central bank has already launched a pilot project using the Ethereum blockchain.

 Ethereum offers all the functional benefits of Bitcoin, plus faster transactions and the applications currently in development.